COVID-19 Update: Learn how New York Proton Center is taking all the necessary precautions to keep you safe.

 Does the New York Proton Center coordinate with my regular oncologist?

 Yes.
-Your referring oncologist remains involved in your care via regular contact and consultation with your support team at the Center.
+Your referring oncologist and other clinical team members remain involved in your care via regular contact and consultation with your clinical team at the New York Proton Center.

 Is proton therapy considered an experimental treatment?

-No. Proton therapy has been approved by the FDA since 1988 and used effectively for decades—including by our partners—to treat cancer.
-The clinical data validates proton therapy as an effective form of cancer treatment that is neither experimental nor investigative.
+No. Proton therapy has been approved by the FDA since 1988 and has been used effectively for decades.
+The clinical data validate proton therapy as an effective form of cancer treatment that is neither experimental nor investigative.

 Can proton therapy treat pediatric cancers?